pawnowocien/hoi4-map-editor-public/README.md

 # Hearts of Iron IV Map Editor

-Private and regrettably abandoned project.
+Personal and regrettably abandoned project.
 An application made in Java Swing.
 My objective was to create a desktop application that allows users to load data from HOI4 files and easily modify maps for modding through a user-friendly interface.

 ## Functionalities